usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Dreaming the Strife for Love_, by Bedsore
+- _Muuntautuja_, by Oranssi Pazuzu
+- _Perfekt Person_, by thanks god
+- _Malcolm's Law_, by Waldo's Gift
 - _Ephemera_, by Fergus Jones, Perko
 - _HEAL_, by Pavel Milyakov, Lucas Dupuy
 - _Gentle Confrontation_, by Loraine James
 - _A Grisaille Wedding_, by Rainy Miller, Space Afrika
 - _The Thief Next to Jesus_, by Ka
-- _Muuntautuja_, by Oranssi Pazuzu
 - _You Never End_, by Moin
-- _Dreaming the Strife for Love_, by Bedsore
 - _A Shaw Deal_, by Geologist, D.S.
 - _With Love from a Padded Room_, by Crippling Alcoholism
 - _Ordinary Corrupt Human Love_, by Deafheaven